paul-duvall/100-days-of-code/log-r3.md

     * Finished setting up the React modal third party component
     * Refactored stateless functional components to use arrow function shorthand syntax
     * Set up project to use CSS and Sass via webpack
+    * Started writing Scss for the project
+    * Added normalize.css

 #### Project:
 * Worked on navigation component for cafe website: